 What Is Betrayal In A Relationship?

-Betrayal in a relationship is that feeling of deception, hurt, or abandonment by someone you care about.
-Feeling betrayed in a relationship is the outcome of shattered trust and vulnerability you entrusted an intimate partner with.
 For my brother, this was the woman of his dreams.
 It would have never crossed his mind that she would betray him, worst of all, with his best friend.
-The effects of betrayal in marriage really took a toll on him because he did not know how to let go of the hurt and betrayal.
+The effects of betrayal in marriage really took a toll on him because he did not know how to let go of the hurt.
+Nandita says, “There’s no excuse for betraying one’s partner.
+This breach of trust is devastating, no matter how one tries to rationalize it. ”

 Types of betrayal in a relationship that cause trauma

-• Infidelity: Like in my brother’s case, infidelity involves physical or emotional intimacy with someone outside the relationship.
+- Infidelity: Like in my brother’s case, infidelity involves physical or emotional intimacy with someone outside the relationship.
 This type of betrayal hurts so much because it is an undeniable violation of the trust that is so critical in romantic relationships.
 Whether it is physical or emotional infidelity, a one-time event, or an ongoing affair, trust and boundaries are violated.
 Kavita explains, “Infidelity isn’t just sleeping with someone other than your partner.
 It could also be when you are caught sexting, this can have an impact on the mind, body, and soul.
 Romantic partner betrayal makes you feel helpless, unstable, and insecure.
 I have seen the discovery of betrayal resulting in anger, silent treatment, and resentment.”

-• Broken promises: When one partner constantly breaks commitments, it becomes hard to trust them.
+- Broken promises: When one partner constantly breaks commitments, it becomes hard to trust them.
 The resulting feelings are insecurity, disappointment, and an impending feeling of future betrayal.

-• Financial betrayal: A partner will feel betrayed if there’s financial infidelity, resulting in stress, resentment, and insecurity in a romantic relationship
+- Financial betrayal: A partner will feel betrayed if there’s financial infidelity, resulting in stress, resentment, and insecurity in a romantic relationship

-• Emotional distance: My brother shared that his wife started withdrawing affection and intimacy — another classic form of emotional betrayal.
+- Emotional distance: My brother shared that his wife started withdrawing affection and intimacy—another classic form of emotional betrayal.
 That should have been a red flag since she was someone who had a high sex drive.
 Well, she was getting her needs met, not just by my brother though

 Related Reading: The 8 Most Common Types Of Cheating In A Relationship